 It is with great pride that we embark on the 50/30 Anniversary year for QSI – 50 years since the foundation of Sanaa International School in Yemen and 30 years since the foundation of Quality Schools International and the opening of the first QSI school in Tirana, Albania.

 QSI would not be here today if it weren’t for all the wonderful people that make up the QSI Family – all the teachers, students, administrators, staff, and the amazing communities.
-To celebrate this milestone, we would like to ask you to share your QSI stories, anecdotes, testimonials, photos, videos – your memories and feelings about QSI, which the QSI Marketing department will use to put together an anniversary memory book and video montage.
+To celebrate this milestone, we had asked you to share your QSI stories, anecdotes, testimonials, photos, videos – your memories and feelings about QSI, which the QSI Marketing department has used to put together the below anniversary memory book, congratulations vides of QSI schools, as well as a timeline of QSI schools.

-Please share your memories by sending your documents, pictures, and videos to firstname.lastname@example.org.
+Please continue to share your memories so that we can continue to grow our QSI memory book.
+Please send your documents, pictures, and videos to firstname.lastname@example.org.
 Please make sure your files are properly named (your name, the year the photo was taken, what is happening in the photo, etc.).

 Share your memories and celebrate 50 Years of Success for All with QSI!